 It is always a pleasant experience to use Tailwind to develop the front-end.
-I tried other front-end frameworks, but when I met Tailwind, I never changed it.
+I tried other front-end frameworks, but when I met Tailwind, I never looked back.
 Componentization is the most attractive part for me.
-You know, you can easily implement an html component and share it with others.
+You know, you can easily implement an HTML component and share it with others.

 But when I used sapper and Tailwind together, the problem appeared, first of all, the problem of speed.
 When my project became larger and there were about dozens of components, the initial compilation speed reached 3s, and the hot update speed was more than 1s.
 It was a very unpleasant experience.
 When you make a change and realize the delay, I believe you will become crazy just like me.

 After that, I created a post on reddit and found that someone was interested in the same thing, so the project started.
 As it happens, I just learned TypeScript that night, so I decided to adopt it.
 Now that even I think about it, it still feels incredible.
 This is the first TypeScript project I have done.
 It's really amazing.

 I have never read the source code of Tailwind CSS, at least not carefully.
 I just looked at the Tailwind documentation and wondered how I could solve the same problem and solve it better.
 You know, the philosophy of Tailwind is to give you a big toolkit, you choose the tools you want to use in it, configure it, and then remember to clean it up after you use it.
 The question is, with so many toolkits, how do I know what I have used, what results will be produced, and whether it is really cleaned up in the end?
 So the answer is obvious, you should give me what I want.
 This will facilitate debugging even if something is wrong.

 I can roughly talk about the principle of windicss, which is actually a very simple parsing principle.
 You can even understand it as a simple programming language.
 Suppose you enter a className, such as